 If you’re employed in a more technical, mechanical or electrical role, the skills you learn will be equally transferable.
 Maintaining an airport’s electrical and mechanical systems is no different to working in a similar role in a shopping centre, factory, leisure centre or commercial complex.
 If you’re involved in the manual handling side of an airport, then you can easily use the skills you learn in almost any factory environment.

-Airline employees can expect a range of excellent benefits.
-In terms of company incentives, you’re likely to be offered: above average pay, reductions on holiday airport parking, subsidised commuter rail travel, cycle to work schemes and a range of increasing in-work benefits such as pay rises and extra holiday entitlement for long serving employees.
+Working in the airline industry has many perks and benefits.
+In terms of company incentives, you’re likely to be offered: above average pay, reductions on holiday airport parking, subsidised commuter rail travel, cycle to work schemes and a range of increasing in-work benefits such as pay rises and extra holiday entitlement for long-serving employees.

 When it comes to lifestyle benefits, many airline employees enjoy a wealth of holiday focused discounts.
 Reductions on flights, rental cars and hotels are often available.
 An airline employer may also offer discounted offers on high street shops, restaurants and leisure facilities and provide discounted health care services and subsidised childcare.

-From aircraft maintenance engineers to air traffic controllers and computer systems technicians, an airport is a hub of technical data, appliances and machinery.
+From aircraft maintenance engineers to air traffic controllers, a flight dispatcher, cabin crew and computer systems technicians, an airport is a hub of technical data, appliances and machinery.
 All these components must be kept in exceptional condition to ensure both the smooth running of the airport and most importantly passenger and employee safety.

-Whether you’re an experienced engineer who has specialised in aviation, you’re a mechanical engineer with experience in another sector or you’re just starting out on your career and you’re looking for an apprenticeship or training programme, an airport could be the perfect working environment for you.
+Whether you’re an experienced engineer who has specialised in aviation, you’re a mechanical engineer with experience in another sector or you’re just starting out on your career and you’re looking for an apprenticeship, training programme or work experience, an airport could be the perfect working environment for you.

-If you’d like to find out more about working in the airline industry, contact PPR today.
+If you’d like to find out more about working in the aviation industry, contact PPR today.
 Call us on 01895 80 81 88 or send us a message online.